smokethis/CreateFabricEnvrionment/README.md

 ## Prerequisites

 - The name of a security group to assign workspace and pipeline rights to.
+- A user with Power Platform Admin rights or better.
 - An app registration with the following API permissions:
   - Power BI Service
     - Capacity.ReadWrite.All